amokk/leech/README.rst

 KNOWN ISSUES
 ------------

-* You need normal wget to make it work.
-Default OpenWRT's wget rippoff won't do.
 * You need to put empty line at the end of configuration files
 * OpenWrt's leech only supports Unicode encodings - see TROUBLESHOOTING_ for workaround
 * It only support RFC822_ dates in RSS - see TROUBLESHOOTING_ for workaround